Funeral Rites of the Yotvingians

 Chapter 6.
 Analysis

-Chapter 7.
-Mosiężysko Cemetery in the Light of the Funeral Rites in the Settlement Micro-region of Szurpiły and the Czarna Hańcza Group
+Funeral Rites of the Settlement Micro-region of Szurpiły and the Czarna Hańcza Group

 Chapter 8.
-Funeral Rite of the Old Prussians in the Light of Historical and Ethnographic Sources
+The Funeral Rites of the Old Prussians in the Light of Historical and Ethnographic Sources

 Chapter 9.
 Conclusions and Desiderata